Dnapert/cccYoloTraining/README.md

 If you didn't use the main.py cli to generate your dataset, make sure to check some things before you proceed.

-Make sure that you have a data.yaml file in your data directory with the correct number of classes and the class names list, use the data.yaml in the data directory as a template
+Make sure that you have a data.yaml file in your data directory with the correct number of classes and the class names list, use the example_data.yaml as a template.
+The cli and dataset_builder class will create this file for you, but if you're doing it manually, make sure it's correct.

  The order of the classes in the class name list matters, the index of each class name needs to correspond to the category_id in the annotations.
 For example, if the first class in the list is "person", then the category_id for all the person annotations needs to be 0.
 The second class in the list needs to have the category_id 1, and so on.